moravianlibrary/digitalniknihovna-for-iOS/README.md

-# Kramerius - digitál library client for iOS #
+# Kramerius - digital library client for iOS #

 Digital Library provides access to digital documents of Czech libraries using the Kramerius digital library system.
 It gives access to copyright free documents - books, old newspapers and magazines, archival documents, manuscripts, maps, printed music, sound recordings and more.